About Us

 Sukhavaha Bauer

-Sukhavaha became a certified Karuna Care Chaplain in 2022.
+Sukhavaha became a certified Karuna Care Pastoral Care Provider in 2022.
 She got her Bachelor’s Degree in Social Welfare in March 1974 and moved to New Vrindaban five months later to become a fulltime devotee.
 Over the years some of her services included cleaning, accounting, fund raising, and managing a NY center (the now Bhakti Center).
 While in NY she also took many leadership and training courses including intensive immersions in Compassionate Communication.

 Krsnangi Dasi